Local Plan: full review

 - The Council appreciates that some of the information may be commercially sensitive and/or confidential – the online form allows the option of maintaining confidentiality

 The Council adopted a Scoping Report (2016), prepared by CAG Consultants to support the full review for the Wandsworth Local Plan.
-The Council are undertaking a review of this 2016 Scoping Report to ensure that the evidence base and objectives are up to date and take account of any new evidence that has come forward since the preparation of the 2016 report.
+The Council reviewed the 2016 Scoping Report to ensure that the evidence base and objectives are up to date and take account of any new evidence that has come forward since the preparation of the 2016 report.

 Consultation on the revised Scoping Report has now closed.
 View the Scoping Report.